bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 If you enable this feature, the tags will be shuffled.
 The changed order will be saved in the DB too.
 Note: this works only for the action "show by tag", because tags and not questions are randomized.

+.. _noFormCheck:

+noFormCheck
+"""""""""""

+:typoscript:`plugin.tx_fpmasterquiz.settings.noFormCheck = 1`

+Normally every question needs to be answered before the page can be send.
+You can disable this check generally.
+Since version 3.2.0 you can define at each question if it should be optional or not.
+Note: only question of type radio, checkbox, select-box and input-field are checked.
+All answers to other type of questions are optional (they will not be checked).

 .. _joker: